 - 3.1 Each year as part of the process to agree the Council's revenue and capital estimates the Cabinet is required to agree the allocations to the Housing Stock Investment Programme.
-These allow for work to be undertaken to maintain, improve, and refurbish the housing stock and its environment. - 3.2 Members annually agree to accept a proposed 5 year Housing Investment Programme (HIP) in principle as the framework for procuring housing related planned works, improvements, responsive and void works and cyclical maintenance. - 3.3 The proposed investment programme is linked to the Asset Management Strategy (AMS) and reviewed annually in the light of available resources and for each annual allocation to be brought to Cabinet for approval as part of the overall HIP report. - 3.4 The Colchester Borough Homes (CBH) Board have considered the content of the Cabinet report submitted and is now seeking approval for the 2019/20 Capital programme. - 3.5 This report seeks the release of funds under grouped headings as described in the AMS and supported by the Management Agreement dated 9th August 2013, which governs the contractual relationship between Colchester Borough Council (CBC) and CBH. - 4.
-Supporting Information Key Issues for 2019/20 - 4.1 The main issue relating to the HIP budget for 2019/20 is the announcement by Government in November that the Housing Revenue Account (HRA) debt cap has been abolished.
-The debt cap, alongside the 1% rent reduction from 2016/17 for 4 years, were the factors which prevented the Council from continuing with its new build plans, significantly impinging on our capacity to deliver on the original AMS's objectives and undermined the viability of the HRA Business Plan.
-The abolition of the debt cap now means there is no limit on the amount of HRA debt the Council can hold, but as is the case with the General Fund, the debt must be affordable and managed in accordance with the prudential borrowing code.
-The Council is statutorily responsible for self-managing its long-term indebtedness.
+These allow for work to be undertaken to maintain, improve, and refurbish the housing stock and its environment. - 3.2 Members annually agree to accept a proposed 5 year Housing Investment Programme (HIP) in principle as the framework for procuring housing related planned works, improvements, responsive and void works and cyclical maintenance. - 3.3 The proposed investment programme is linked to the Asset Management Strategy (AMS) and reviewed annually in the light of available resources and for each annual allocation to be brought to Cabinet for approval as part of the overall HIP report. - 3.4 The Colchester Borough Homes (CBH) Board have considered the content of the Cabinet report submitted and is now seeking approval for the 2020/21 Capital programme. - 3.5 This report seeks the release of funds under grouped headings as described in the AMS and supported by the Management Agreement dated 9th August 2013, which governs the contractual relationship between Colchester Borough Council (CBC) and CBH.

+4. Supporting Information Key Issues for 2020/21

-- 4.2 This is the eighth year of HRA Self-Financing, and the continued investment in the housing stock and other projects is reflected in this report.
-A report elsewhere on the agenda sets outs proposals for new projects using HRA borrowing, such as recommencing new build plans and increasing Council housing stock through acquisitions. - 4.3 This report is considered as part of agreeing the Housing Revenue Account (HRA) estimates as the funding for the HIP, which covers capital investment in the housing stock, is very much linked to the overall level of resources for housing.
+- 4.1 This is the ninth year of HRA Self-Financing, and the continued investment in the housing stock and other projects is reflected in this report. - 4.2 This report is considered as part of agreeing the Housing Revenue Account (HRA) estimates as the funding for the HIP, which covers capital investment in the housing stock, is very much linked to the overall level of resources for housing.